 Top 5 Suspension Bridges From Around the World

 Suspension bridges are one of the oldest construction structures in the world.
 Ropes and wood are the primary material that was initially used for the construction of suspension bridges.
-It is even more important than suspension bridges also solve the problem of the long span.
+It is even more critical than suspension bridges to solve the problem of the long span.
 The latest record-breaking suspension bridges venture across the abyss like never before.

 It’s a long way down when the bridge swings.
-Anyone with a good head for heights, and even those who avoid them at all costs, know that there is a big difference between crossing a massive suspension bridge for cars and trains and one built for pedestrians.
+Anyone with a good head for heights, and even those who avoid them at all costs, knows there is a big difference between crossing a massive suspension bridge for cars and trains and one built for pedestrians.

 Tsing Ma Bridge, Hong Kong

-The span of the Tsing Bridge is larger than that of all other bridges in the world that carry rails.
+The span of the Tsing Bridge is more significant than all other bridges in the world that carry rails.
 The Tsing Ma Bridge comprises six routes for motor traffic and two tracks on the lower level.
 There are also protected carriage paths on the lower deck for the bridge for maintenance access.

 Great Belt Bridge, Denmark

-Large belt bridge on the east side of the bridge system.
+A large belt bridge is on the east side of the bridge system.
 The longest span of the large belt bridge is 1624 meters and is the third-longest main span in the world.
-The construction of the bridge began in 1989 and was opened to the public in 1998.
-Big Belt Bridge has a height of 254 meters above the water, the highest point in Denmark.
+The bridge’s construction began in 1989 and was opened to the public in 1998.
+Big Belt Bridge is 254 meters above water, Denmark’s highest point.

 Xihoumen Bridge, China